Design case study for Theo Chocolate to use their website to help improve and streamline orders for their custom Celebration Bars.

 Key findings that were identified included:

-- Participants found the sample templates helpful in providing inspiration for selecting colors and text.
+- Participants found the sample templates helpful with selecting colors and a personalized message for their label.

 - Participants relied on personal preferences and instinct to influence their template and color selections.

-Number of Color Combinations per Template Type (December 2022)
+Number of Color Customizations per Label Type (December 2022)

-Although customers can choose from 15 Celebration Bar templates, having 38 colors to choose from sharply increases the number of available choices.
-This representation below showcases just how many different options are available for an individual template based on the number of colors it has, assuming no two colors are repeated.
+Although customers can choose from 15 Celebration Bar labels, having 38 colors to choose from sharply increases the number of available choices.
+This representation below showcases just how many color customizations are available for each label type, assuming no two colors are repeated.

-Visualization is key to understanding the features of this product
+Visualization is key to understanding what the product is about

 Too many options is counterintuitive

-Exploring alternative options to the current process, I used crazy 8’s to come up with potential ways that Theo Chocolate could better streamline customer selection of Celebration Bars templates.
-My criteria for design ideas included that the solution should be able to integrate with the Theo Chocolate website, and that it improves how customers can visualize and select their Celebration Bar customizations.
-Based on those constraints, I narrowed my design ideas down to these 4 options:
+Exploring alternative options to the current selection and inquiry process, I used crazy 8’s to come up with potential ways that Theo Chocolate could streamline the purchases of Celebration Bars.
+My criteria for design ideas included that the solution should be able to integrate into Theo Chocolate’s Website, and that it improves how customers visualize and select Celebration Bar customizations.
+With those constraints, I narrowed my design ideas down to these 4 options:

 Prototyping the Information & Content

-Using the Theo Chocolate website for template inspiration to ensure this content integrates seamlessly, I began prototyping pages and user flow of adding a Custom Celebration Bar to Cart for Checkout.
+Using Theo Chocolate’s website design and online purchase process, I began prototyping pages and user flow of adding a Custom Celebration Bar to Cart for Checkout to ensure ordering Celebration Bars could seamlessly integrate in an online experience.

 For object hierarchy I used the label templates in the product gallery view, and pushed the remaining details (Flavor, Colors, Text, & Logo) into the individual product view.